cancerberoSgx/vscode-typescript-outline-view/README.md

+# What

+vscode extension that adds a view in explorer panel that shows the Abstract Syntax Tree of active editor (TypeScript or JavaScript).
+Live updates and bindings from source code to the AST view.
+User can manipulate the ast nodes visually (removing, creating, moving, applying refactors, renaming, etc).
+Supports filtering and different AST view modes

+## Currently

 this is a research project that tries to investigate how well ts-simple-ast works in conjunction with vscode - and particularly its tree-view